I don’t care if you’re an introvert or an extrovert, young or old, single or married; we all want the feeling of being close to another human being.

-Many people quarantine intimacy in their mind as being purely physical.
+Many people quarantine intimacy in their minds as being purely physical.
 If you hear someone say that they’ve gotten intimate with another person, your mind probably takes you right into their bedroom.
 It’s a natural reaction, but it isn’t correct.

-To help define emotional intimacy, it’s probably easiest to use our general understanding of physical intimacy as a launching pad.
+To help define emotional intimacy, it’s’s probably easiest to use our general understanding of physical intimacy as a launching pad.
 When two people are physically intimate, they’re kissing, holding, and touching in close proximity.
 They’re connected, whether it be making love or cuddling up on the couch.

 When love is showcased in the form of emotional intimacy, the two people involved are head over heels for each other.
 When you’re in their presence, you can feel their connection and their deep love for each other.

-When trust is shown between two emotionally intimate people, you see that they trust each other with their lives.
+When trust is shown in an emotionally intimate relationship, you see that they trust each other with their lives.
 There is no hesitation in their trust.
-It has been built over time to a point of unbreakable standards.
+It has been built over time to the point of unbreakable standards.

 Passion is the fuel for many emotionally intimate couples.
 Think of this emotion as the bridge between emotional intimacy and physical intimacy.
 Couples who have a great deal of passion see each other in their rawest form and still love them fiercely.